brandonguigo/usanidi/README.md

 ## Additional Features

-Zero also supports running any of the above steps independently.
+Usanidi also supports running any of the above steps independently.

 ```
-Usage: zero <command> [options]
+Usage: nidi <command> [options]

 Radically simple personal bootstrapping tool for macOS.